intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Convolution-Layers.md

 ```python
 m = UpSampling1D(length)
 ```
-Upsampling layer for 1D inputs.
+UpSampling layer for 1D inputs.
 Repeats each temporal step length times along the time axis.

 If input's size is (batch, steps, features), then the output's size will be (batch, steps * length, features).